Cool-dogeu/HTML-timer-APP-v0.1/README.md

-# HTML-timer-APP-v0.1
-First version of a web app for reading time from the FDS timer.
-Works with the ALGE protocol, no API.
-Tested on Chrome and Edge, both on macOS and Windows.
-Connects via USB directly or through a serial-to-USB adapter.
-No API included.
+# FDS Timer Web App

+Simple web app to read time from the FDS timer using the ALGE protocol.
+No API required.

+## Features

+- Works in Chrome and Edge
+- Compatible with macOS and Windows
+- Connects directly via USB or through serial-to-USB adapter
+- Reads time from the FDS timer (ALGE protocol)

+## Notes

+- No API integration
+- First version, basic functionality

+## License

+MIT